 SOIL CHARACTERISTICS

 The selected soil Typic Haplustepts is at early stage of development with weak to moderate horizon differentiation and the Typic Hapludolls is relatively at weathered stage of development compared to Typic Haplustepts 25.
 The basic properties of the soils are given in Figure 1.
 The Typic Haplustepts were calcareous with no distinct zone of lime accumulation while the Typic Hapludolls were decalcified to a variable depth, and had a distinct zone of lime accumulation.
-Similarly, Typic Hapludolls had greater Fed and clay content than Typic Haplustepts, Fed and clay content increased with soil depth in Typic Hapludolls while Typic Haplustepts had uniform distribution indicating greater development in the Typic Hapludolls than Typic Haplustepts.
+Similarly, Typic Hapludolls had greater Fed and clay content than Typic Haplustepts, Fed and clay content increased with soil depth in Typic Hapludolls due to weathering processes while Typic Haplustepts had uniform distribution indicating greater development in the Typic Hapludolls than Typic Haplustepts.

 SOIL ORGANIC CARBON DISTRIBUTION

-Accumulation of soil organic carbon in agricultural fields depends on time, parent material, climate, organisms and relief 26 Parent material variation causes differences in soil texture or clay content.
+Accumulation of SOC in agricultural fields depends on time, parent material, climate, organisms and relief 26.
+Parent material variation causes differences in soil texture or clay content.
 Soil organic carbon ranged between 0.35 to 24 g kg-1 in the data set.
-Soil organic carbon content was high at Ap/A and BW/BA horizons.
+Soil organic carbon content was high at Ap/A and Bw/BA horizons.
 The extent of SOC and plant biomass production changes with degree of soil development 27.
-Soil organic carbon significantly correlated with dissolved organic carbon (DOC) (r 0.89).
+Soil organic carbon significantly correlated with DOC (r 0.89, p ≤ 0.001).
 Soil organic carbon decreased with soil depth in both soils.
 Typic Hapludolls had greater SOC content than Typic Haplustepts at all soil depths (Figure 2).
-As Typic Hapludolls is found under humid climate leading towards high organic carbon content.
+As Typic Hapludolls is occurred under humid climate leading towards high organic carbon content.
 High SOC content also relates with Mollisols 28.
-Soil organic carbon decreased with increase in bulk density (r -0.77).
+Soil organic carbon decreased with increase in bulk density (r -0.77, p ≤ 0.001).
 Reduction in bulk density, increase in aggregate stability, porosity and water holding capacity are important long-term functions of applied organic matter 29.
-The concentration of SOC correlated significantly with dithionite extractable aluminum (r 0.51) as aluminum is associated with organic matter’s exposed edges in calcareous system 30.
+The concentration of SOC correlated significantly with dithionite extractable aluminum (r 0.51, p ≤ 0.01) as aluminum is associated with organic matter’s exposed edges in calcareous system 30.
 In some studies, SOC is better correlated with factors other than clay such as extractable aluminum, allophane content or specific surface area 31.

 Fig 1.
 Basic characteristics (clay, pH, CaCO3, Fed, Feo and DOC content) of Typic Hapludolls and Typic Haplustepts, and Each number is mean of 3 and error bars show standard errors.